Liberty Seated Dimes

 F-102

-Gem $1450 Orange-Rose Patina, Thick Frosted Luster, Gem Original, Sheffield Collection.
-Thick frosted luster radiates from orange-rose toned surfaces on this 1853 Hubbed Arrows & Date F-102 dime.
+Gem $1300 Orange-Rose Patina, Thick Frosted Luster, Gem Original, Sheffield Collection.
+Consignor Price Reduction - Thick frosted luster radiates from orange-rose toned surfaces on this 1853 Hubbed Arrows & Date F-102 dime.
 Both sides offer undisturbed surfaces and continuous luster during bright light inspection.
 This dime was struck by heavily eroded dies including two obverse die cracks that validate the die variety.
 A crack through the left end of the left arrow and secondly, a die crack through Liberty's head, are readily evident with 10x.
 I like this coin at the assigned grade and plan to move it into the web-book as an upgraded plate coin.
 Fairly priced for the overall quality.
 Housed in newer NGC holder with edge view insert.

 Seated 10C 1856 1856